This post may contain affiliate links.

 Image Credit: Deposit Photos

-True to its name, Bee Balm is a magnet for bees, butterflies, and hummingbirds.
+True to its name, Bee Balm has a habit of attracting bees, butterflies, and hummingbirds with vigor.
 Part of the mint family, it’s easy to grow and provides aromatic flowers that spread joy and color.
-Suited to zones 4 to 9, Bee Balm is a perennial that prefers full sun to partial shade and moist, well-drained soil.
+Suited to zones 4 to 9, Bee Balm is a perennial that prefers full sun to partial shade and moist soil, with most varieties spreading to about 18–24 inches in diameter.

 Shrub-Rose